-Finding microfilm: The Loyalist Collection is on the 3rd floor of the Harriet Irving Library and shelved into 5 sections: Church (LCR), Family (LFR), Military (LMR), Public (government) (LPR), and Special Collections (LSC).
+Finding The Loyalist Collection in the library: The Collection is in the basement of the Harriet Irving Library and shelved into 5 sections: Church (LCR), Family (LFR), Military (LMR), Public (government) (LPR), and Special Collections (LSC).
 See floor plan.

 Reading call numbers: MIC-Loyalist FC LFR .B7E3L4 is located in the Loyalist Collection on microfilm, in the Family Records section (LFR). “.B7E3L4” represents the call number within that section.

 In the Libraries' catalogue you can combine your search terms, for example,